 Missed Flight/Unexpected Change in Travel Itinerary

-If you miss your flight or experience a travel delay or flight change, it is important to share your new arrival information with your program, Study Abroad, and your loved ones so we don’t worry about you and will know when to expect you on site.
+If you miss your flight or experience a travel delay or flight change, it is important to share your new arrival information with your program faculty, Study Abroad, and your loved ones so we don’t worry about you and will know when to expect you on site.
 If you miss your flight, you will need to work with your airline for assistance to get on another flight to reach your destination.

 The first few hours in a new location can be hectic.
 Slow down, ask questions and settle in.
 Your journey has just begun!

-If your program plans to use a messaging app service (WhatsApp, Line, WeChat, Google) to communicate arrival at the airport, set this up before you leave and ensure you have important numbers saved.
+If your program plans to use a messaging app service (WhatsApp, Line, WeChat, Google) to communicate your arrival at the airport, set this up before you leave and ensure you have important numbers saved.
 Communication when you first arrive is extremely important!
 If you are delayed, lost or have any issues at the airport, it is important that you communicate this right away.

 - Getting to Your Housing (Meeting Spot)

 If your program has airport pickup arranged for you, you will be provided information on where, when and who you will be meeting at the airport.
 Connect with others in your program who will also be arriving at the airport on the same day or around the same time.
 Airports usually have free Wi-Fi but also check out the section above on communication to make sure you have a plan to get in touch with whoever you are meeting.
-It may be helpful to decide how you will reach out to others in your program before you leave by creating a WhatsApp, Line, or other non-cell phone service communication.
+It may be helpful to decide how you will reach out to others in your program before you leave by creating a WhatsApp, Line, or other online communication.

 If you are delayed, be sure to contact the staff or faculty who has arranged the pickup.
 If you cannot find the meeting location, you can do a few things: